Our Board of Directors are split between Executive Directors and Non-Executive Directors. The Board meet every month, click here for details.

 Richard has a special interest in ways of ensuring that nurse staffing levels are safe, appropriate and provide high-quality patient care.
 He gained a MBA (Health and Social Services) in 1997 from Leeds University and the Nuffield Institute for Health and his dissertation was on acuity, patient dependency and safe staffing levels.

-David Purdue, Deputy Chief Executive and Chief Operating Officer.
+David Purdue, Deputy Chief Executive/Chief Nurse

-David qualified as a registered general nurse from Nottingham University in 1990 and specialised in cardiac nursing in Nottingham where he set up a number of cardiac nurse-led services, an innovation that won him an award fromthe National Modernisation Agency.
+David qualified as a registered general nurse from Nottingham University in 1990 and specialised in cardiac nursing in Nottingham where he set up a number of cardiac nurse-led services, an innovation that won him an award from the National Modernisation Agency.

 After four years working on the implementation of the National Service Framework for coronary heart disease and then improving access to heart services in the East Midlands, David returned to hospital life in 2004 as clinical nurse manager for cardiothoracics at City Hospital in Nottingham.
 He joined the Trust in October 2008 as Divisional Nurse Manager for Medicine.